Capital Programs Management Group (CPM)

 - Campus Beautification

-- The development of new exterior campus spaces, the enhancement
+- The development of new exterior campus spaces and the enhancement

 of existing spaces through the development of appropriate landscape